damncabbage/damncabbage.github.io.old/source/_posts/2012-01-05-pilfering-gems-testing-with-timecop.markdown

 (If you wish, you can set this up to autoload later by putting Timecop.php into `/usr/share/php`, or wherever else your PEAR directory is.)

-Timecop-PHP provides a similar way to hop around to it's Ruby progenitor.
+Timecop-PHP provides a similar way to hop around to its Ruby progenitor.
 Before jumping through time, though, you need to tell Timecop to prepare first with `Timecop::warpTime()`.
 After that, you can use `Timecop::travel()` to move forward and back through time. `Timecop::freeze()` is also supported, but you must first call `travel()` to set the destination time.

 Here are the rest of the entry test cases, using Timecop to leap forward through the three competition states: